 2. keep some safe margin from the evaluated execution units; Execution units are relatively cheap on Cardano so, an extra 5 or 10% isn’t much and saves you in most cases a lot of hassle to cope with small differences.

 In order to construct the validator script context, Ogmios needs to resolve transaction inputs from the Cardano blockchain.
 In case where a submitted transaction refers to non-existing inputs, the evaluation will fail with an UnknownInputs error.
-This can be an impediment during development or, in scenarios where transactions are being prepared ahead of UTXO.
+This can be an obstacle during development or, in scenarios where transactions are being prepared ahead of UTXO.

 In such scenarios, Ogmios gives way to provide an additional UTXO set to be used during evaluation.
 Note that it will still try to resolve inputs that are known, but will use the provided UTXO set as a complement for those that are unknown or yet-to-know.